 Additionally, history lovers can admire the 1,000+ archaeological artifacts and there are a lot of interesting things to do for kids as well, like wandering through the recreated English colonial ships and steering the whipstaff, climbing into a sailor’s bunk, etc.

 Museums in Williamsburg

-As one of the most important historic city in the US, it’s no surprise that there are a lot of interesting museums and galleries in Williamsburg VA.
+As one of the most important historic city in the US, it’s no surprise that there are a lot of interesting museums in Williamsburg VA.
 It was difficult to choose just a few of them but here are our choices.

 Yorktown Battlefield & American Revolution Museum

 Touring the Yorktown Battlefield was one of my favorite things to do in Williamsburg VA.
 My tip is to combine a trip to the battlefield with a visit to the American Revolution Museum where you can learn a lot about the origin and history of the Revolution.
 The museum is interactive and allows visitors to learn not only about the revolution but also about complex documents like the Constitution.
 If you have the time, also watch “the Siege at Yorktown”, an award-winning 180-degree movie dedicated to this historic event.

 After learning a lot about this era, it was a fascinating experience to see the exact spots that played a crucial role in the Revolution that ultimately gave the United States its independence.
 Just note that these two places are two separate places with separate tickets but I strongly suggest you visit both if you want to get the full story of the battle for independence.